CarolineG85/Quiz-Harry-Potter/README.md

 As a fan of Harry Potter, I want you (and me) to have fun with this quiz.
-This project is the occasion to apply almost everything that I've learnt in my development studies, joining databases, frontend and backend.
+This project is the occasion to apply almost everything that I've learnt in my development studies, joining databases, frontend and backend.<br>
 I use Express, Node, MySQL, React and Sass.

 Here are the principal Users Stories: <br>